Key Takeaway

 Tirzepatide works by activating both GIP and GLP-1 receptors, which reduces appetite, slows gastric emptying, and improves insulin sensitivity.
 When you stop taking it, these effects fade over one to two weeks as the medication clears your system.
 The half-life of tirzepatide is about five days, so the drug takes roughly three to four weeks to fully leave your body.

-As the medication wears off, you will likely notice your appetite returning to its pre-treatment level.
+As the medication wears off, you'll likely notice your appetite returning to its pre-treatment level.
 Food cravings that had been suppressed may come back.
 Gastric emptying speeds up, meaning meals move through your digestive system faster and you feel hungry sooner after eating.
-These changes are predictable and not dangerous, but they can feel sudden if you are not prepared for them.
+These changes are predictable and not dangerous, but they can feel sudden if you aren't prepared for them.

 Common Experiences After Stopping